MohammadHossanICT/ChallangeDemo/README.md

 ![Simulator Screen Shot - iPhone 14 Pro - 2023-10-23 at 20 50 34](https://github.com/MohammadHossanICT/ChallangeDemo/assets/100123501/ad56cb15-743d-4fb3-9f10-393ca7028bee)

 Accessibility : I have tested the accessibility into a simulator .
 To test the accessibility , we need to  select the Accessibility inspector and select the simulator and start the navigation.
 Here is the screenshot.

-Here is the screenshot when the tube line and service update with accessibility voice over ..
+Here is the screenshot when the tube line and service update with accessibility voice over.